MathiasReker/Java-CI-CD/README.md

    cd ~/.ssh
    ```

-6. Generate a new key named `github-actions` with empty password
+6. Generate a new key named `github-actions` with an empty password
    ```sh
    ssh-keygen -t rsa -b 4096
    ```